Local Exchange-Correlation Potentials by Density Inversion in Solids: Theory

-The orbitals that yield the density $\vden$ of the non-interacting system bound by a local potential $\vlxc$ can be regarded as density optimal\cite{Kohn_Nobel_Lecture_1999} in the sense that they yield an identical density to the target density $\tarden$.
-Suppose that the target density $\tarden$ is obtained via a DFA which has an explicit dependence on orbitals $\phi_i(\vec{r})$ but not on the density $\rho(\vec{r})$.
-This DFA can be regarded as an \textit{implicit} functional of the density since the KS orbitals are determined by the KS potential which in turn depends on the density.
-These DFAs can always be treated within a standard KS scheme using single-particle equations that contain a local, multiplicative potential $v(\vec{r})$ via the OEP method\cite{Kuemmel_Orbital_Dependent_Review_2008,GKS_OEP_SCAN_Perdew_2016}.
-Alternatively, one can instead consider them in a generalised Kohn-Sham (GKS) scheme with non-local single-particle equations.
+Following Kohn\cite{Kohn_Nobel_Lecture_1999}, the orbitals that yield the density $\vden$ of the non-interacting system bound by a local potential $\vlxc$ can be regarded as density optimal in the sense that they yield an identical density to the target density $\tarden$.
+In standard KS theory, these are the KS orbitals, which are functionals of $\vden$ and $\vlxc$ is the KS potential of $\vden$.

+Suppose now that the target density $\tarden$ is obtained via a density functional approximation (DFA) whose total energy has an explicit dependence on the single-particle orbitals $\phi_i(\vec{r})$ but not on the density $\rho(\vec{r})$.
+The total energy of this DFA is still an \textit{implicit} functional of the density, since the KS orbitals are determined by the KS potential which in turn depends on the density.
+Such DFAs can be treated within the standard KS scheme, using single-particle equations that contain a local, multiplicative potential $v(\vec{r})$ via the OEP method\cite{Kuemmel_Orbital_Dependent_Review_2008,GKS_OEP_SCAN_Perdew_2016}.
+Alternatively, one can instead consider them in a generalised Kohn-Sham (GKS) scheme with non-local single-particle equations, obtaining a lower (in general) total energy minimum.